Vitalikys/Lambda_Slack_Daily_Cost/readme.md

 - application to send notification to Slack channel.
-- crontab is disable (No EventBridge)
+- crontab is disabled (No EventBridge)

-Second branch - "Dev" is for Jenkins CI-CD
+Branch - "Stage-ci-cd" is for Jenkins CI-CD

+Using scripts files for Pipeline